smallwat3r/pyzip/readme.md

 # pyzip

-Pyzip is a simple bash script that allows you to quickly package a python project in a `.zip` file ready to upload to AWS Lambda.
+Pyzip is a simple bash script that allows you to quickly package a python project in a `.zip` file.

 ![Alt Text](https://github.com/smallwat3r/pyzip/blob/master/demo/demo.gif)